-The Bird School Project aims to inspire and equip both students and teachers to love, study, and steward their local environment.
+The Bird School Project uses outdoor experiential learning to inspire and equip students and teachers to love, study, and steward their local environment.

-Students build skills in focus, direct observation, meaning-making, arguing from evidence, and collaborating with peers — and benefit further from the research-based, proven healing effects of time spent outdoors.
+Our highly successful core program costs only $6 per student.
+Funds raised during Sant Cruz Gives supplement the cost of our program for schools in Santa Cruz County, often making it free.
+Students build skills in focus, direct observation, meaning-making, arguing from evidence, and collaborating with peers.
 Observations of real-time happenings in nature generate a sense of connection with other living organisms, and lower stress about school, peer groups, or family life among diverse youth.

 The best way for students to learn science is for them to have hands-on experiences about the content they are learning.
 Bird School was excellent at this.
 Students learned birding skills, and then were able to practice these skills outside.

 Mr. B, elementary teacher, Santa Cruz